Last Updated on March 12, 2022 by Nazmin Sarker

 Certain foods can help you have a healthy heart.
-The most effective diet to prevent cardiovascular diseases from occurring in the Mediterranean one, which consisting mainly of fish, whole grains and olive oil.
+The most effective diet to prevent cardiovascular diseases from occurring in the Mediterranean one, consisting mainly of fish, whole grains, and olive oil.

 Being loaded with Omega-3, essential fatty acids, fiber, and mono-unsaturated fats, the following 10 foods will help keep your heart in shape:

 Add a little avocado to a sandwich or spinach salad to increase the number of good fats in the diet you follow.

 As it contains monounsaturated fat, avocados help lower “bad” cholesterol levels (LDL) and increase the “good” cholesterol levels (HDL).
 According to several nutritionists, avocado can be a great component of a diet.

 It aids in the absorption of carotenoids, especially beta-carotene and lycopene, which are essential for you’re the good health of your heart, note the specialists.

 The high content of alpha-linolenic acid has managed to transform this ancient plant – flax – into a modern miracle food.
 Alpha-linolenic acid is a type of organism from which omega-3 fatty acids similar to those found in ocean fish are extracted.